Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_Python/Basics_in_Python.md

 e.g.:
 `gene_name = 'ABCA1'`

-## Print function
-The `print()` function in python will print the output of your code onto the console.

 ## Comments
 Comments can be added to your python code by placing `#` before what you type.
 It is good practice to comment your code so that others, and yourself, can understand what your
 thought process was when you were writing the code.
 This allows easy understanding, and editing, of the code in the future.
-When you run your script python will ignore anything you type after the `#`
+When you run your script python will ignore anything you type after the `#`.

 ## Data types